yashivfakir/Dockerized_Factorial_Digits_Adder/README.md

 - [Docker](https://www.docker.com/) - Used to define and build the image that containerizes the project.

 ### Repository Contents
-The project consists of a yashivfakir.tar.gz compressed folder that includes a directory called Docker_Build_Directory.
+The project consists of a yashivfakir.tar.gz compressed folder that includes a directory called 'yashivfakir' when extracted.
 The directory has the Docker build file and the Python scripts that implements the algorithm.
 ```
 yashivfakir.tar.gz
 │
-└── Docker_Build_Directory
+└── yashivfakir
      │
      └── Dockerfile
      └── Factorial_Digits_Adder_THREADED.py  (Main script)
      └──Thread_Class.py                      (Supporting script)
      └──Threads_Math_Class.py                (Supporting script)
  ```
 Also included in the repsitory is a a directory named Other_Implementations.
-The directory contains a benchmark implementation that was used to benchmark the project execution in terms of time with the existing Numpy factorial library and a non-threaded implementation of the project.
+The directory contains a benchmark implementation that was used to benchmark the project execution in terms of time, utilizing the existing Numpy factorial library and a non-threaded implementation of the project.
 ```
 Other_Implementations
    │